cursey/kanan/README.md

 You can run `python kanan.py -h` for more usage information.

 ## Features
+Look in the scripts directory for a full list of mods provided with kanan.
 * By default most scripts (mods) that come with kanan are enabled.
 To disable a mod go into the `./scripts/` directory and delete it, or add the name of the feature (BitmapFont for example) to `disabled.txt`.
 * You can attach kanan to different processes if you are running multiple clients.
-Open an adminstrator command prompt where `kanan.py` is located and run
-`python kanan.py -p<id>` where `id` is the process id you want to attach to.
+Open an adminstrator command prompt where `kanan.py` is located and run `python kanan.py -p<id>` where `id` is the process id you want to attach to.
 * You can use kanan to load dll's into mabi by modifying `DllLoader.js`.
 More details on what to do are located at the top of that file.
 * Simple scripts can be automatically coalesced to cut down on memory usage.